Considerations and Tips

 • Tissue identification can give important clues about the disease you are looking at.
 Train yourself to identify different tissues of different species.

-• Study recognizing all the organs.
-Endocrine organs, central nervous system and genital organs are often difficult to recognize but they can occur in the examination (i.e. mammary versus salivary gland, brainstem versus neurohypophysis, pancreas versus adenohyposhysis etc.)
+• Study recognizing endocrine organs, central nervous system and genital organs (i.e. mammary versus salivary gland, brainstem versus neurohypophysis, pancreas versus adenohyposhysis etc.).
+Nevertheless, not all the organs that you are not able to recognize are from the genital system.

-• Be as specific as possible (i.e. gallbladder or urinary bladder, not only bladder) and be aware of specific histological differences among organs (ex: submucosa is not present in skin)
+• Be as specific as possible (i.e. gallbladder or urinary bladder, not only bladder) and be aware of specific histology differences among organs (ex: submucosa is not present in skin)

-• Be specific regarding anatomy also within the description (i.e. within the renal medulla or affecting the renal cortex, in which layer of the mucosa?)
+• Be specific in the anatomy also within the description, while locating the lesions (i.e. within the renal medulla or affecting the renal cortex, in which layer of the mucosa)

 Know specific variations of different species: